Business Honors (BHNR)

 Pre-requisites: Restricted to students in the Quinlan Business Honors program

-This seminar is a non-graded program requirement providing honors students with opportunities to learn from and network with leaders at major companies and organizations.
+This seminar is a pass/no-pass program requirement providing honors students with opportunities to learn from and network with leaders at major companies and organizations.
 Seminar is primarily a speaker series presenting honors students with opportunities to attend corporate and organizational site visits, social activities, and other events.
 Through seminar, honors students are able to network with each other and build community.

 Encourage bonding, stimulate thoughtful interaction, provide connections with the faculty, and connect to the broader business and alumni community